designing your vision

 Every situation is different and after the initial consultation it's worth solidifying these ideas with pencil sketches drawn to scale scale.
 They look something like this.

 Not everyone is a full-time developer.
 Most clients will only build 2-3 times in their lifetime.
-Building costs and processes can change so much over time and its important that you have up-to-date information.
+Building costs and processes can change so much over time and its important that you have as much information as possible at hand.
 The services and processes below are what we use in our practice.
 It will help you better understand the design process ahead and will also help you understand what our services include.

 An initial consultation is the best place to start, if you don't know where to start.
 Just pick up the phone.